Jeadie/Jeadie.github.io/reading.md

 - Digitial Minimalism by Cal Newport
 - Utopia for Realists by Rutger Bregman
 - The Great Gatsby by F.Scott Fitzgerald
+- Tribe: On Homecoming and Belonging by Sebastian Junger
 - Consciousness by Annaka Harris
 - It doesn't have to be Crazy at Work by Jason Fried
 - The Secret Life by Andrew O'Hagan